Here are 13 of the most ambitious futuristic airport designs we've ever seen. The following are in no particular order and are far from exhaustive.

 We really hope the inspiration isn't those annoying fidget spinners!
-The airport's main terminal has a very futuristic look indeed with its three prong design.
-Each terminal wing is to be 1.2 km's long.
+The airport's main terminal has a very futuristic look indeed with its three-prong design.
+Each terminal wing is to be 0.75 mile (1.2 km) long.

 The windows are specially designed to take advantage of the vast amount of natural sunlight in the region whilst reducing the solar heat gain.
 The roof will also incorporate a massive solar panel array.
 The site is rumored to be the first LEED Gold-Accredited passenger airport in the world.

-It frees up space below and reduces the need for long runways since wind speeds are higher at the proposed 450-meter height of the structure.
+It frees up space below and reduces the need for long runways since wind speeds are higher at the proposed 1475 ft (450 mt) height of the structure.
 Nice.

-The catch is, though, that the airport lacks runways and is intended for the sole use of vertical takeoff hypersonic jets.
+The catch is that the airport lacks runways and is intended for the sole use of vertical takeoff hypersonic jets.
 The airport will also be powered by tidal energy.
-Nice.

 Here's a fantastic example of futuristic airport designs that imagines a self-sustaining airport for LA.
 The idea is that it will not only be used by airships but also be powered by algae grown from nearby farms.